-The banking and financial services industry is estimated to hold a significant share in the market.
+The banking and financial services industry is estimated to hold a significant share of the market.

-Data security, compliance, and requirement for huge data storage are the key aspects of technology deployment in the banking and financial services industry.
+Data security, compliance, and the requirement for huge data storage are the key aspects of technology deployment in the banking and financial services industry.
 The industry requires analyzing huge volumes of customer data gathered from different sources to provide efficient and customer-centric services.
 Traditionally, banks and financial institutions have been running and operating their own data centers.
-However, with the advancement in technologies, and high adoption of cloud computing solutions, while keeping the infrastructure costs low, colocation has become imperative for financial enterprises considering the latest hardware and software solutions, which can handle complex data sets and analyze them while maintaining the privacy of customer data.
+However, with the advancement in technologies, and the high adoption of cloud computing solutions, while keeping the infrastructure costs low, colocation has become imperative for financial enterprises considering the latest hardware and software solutions, which can handle complex data sets and analyze them while maintaining the privacy of customer data.

 The United Kingdom and Germany are the two dominant countries in Europe.